matchmore/tech-blog/20180619/README.md

 ## Setup persistence

-You need to wire in the persistence, of your choice.
+You need to wire in the persistence, you can use something which works with your existing applications, or browsers `localStorage`.
+Here we will use AsyncStorage from React-Native.

-It is small, for example for React-Native it would look like this

 ```javascript
 const { AsyncStorage } = require("react-native");